What Good is Health Insurance You Can’t Use?

 Some defenders of the AHCA (the American Health Care Act) say “what good is health insurance you can’t use due to cost?”
 We address this question.

-- There are exemptions for those who truly can’t afford coverage and most people get their coverage through their employer.
-This means only a small section of the population is going to pay full cost for insurance and not have the money to pay the full deductible (or to get a lower deductible higher premium plan).
+- There are exemptions for those who truly can’t afford coverage in states that expanded Medicaid.
+Most people get their coverage through their employer if they work full time.
+You can find an interesting statistical table of numbers of people in the current population who work in Labor Force Statistics.[cite]Labor Force Statistics[/cite]This means only a small part of the population is going to pay full cost for insurance and not have the money to pay the full deductible or to get a lower deductible higher premium plan.

 - If you are uninsured, emergency medical care must be provided for you by public hospitals under the 1986 Emergency Medial Treatment and Labor Act.[cite]EMTALA[/cite] The problem with relying on EMTALA for care is that no treatment is available until a medical condition becomes a life-threatening emergency.
 Prevention and early intervention are far less costly than emergency treatment and have a better outcome.
 The cost of this law eventually falls on all of us.

 There is a section of the population who struggle with costs and don’t get assistance.
 Their care is rationed based on their ability to pay yet they must get coverage or owe the fee.
 Honestly, that group is has been a casualty of the ACA and should get better treatment under the law.
 It’s why we say, “what good is health insurance you can’t use due to cost.”
 For the rest of America, the quip is almost an aside because the reality is that without the assistance or ACA or their employer or Medicare they would be even worse off.